GenericMappingTools/gmt/doc/rst/source/grd2xyz.rst

     For geographic grids we default to a length unit of **k** (hence area is in km^2).
 Change this by appending **+u**\ *unit* (see `Units`_).
-For such grids, the area varies with latitude and also sees special cases for gridline-registered layouts at sides and at poles.
+For such grids, the area varies with latitude and also sees special cases for gridline-registered layouts at sides, corners, and poles.

 .. _-Z: